RemiBou/remibou.github.io/_posts/2020-02-29-How-to-send-callback-to-JSInnterop-in-BLazor.md

 - Html element (ElementReference in C# side)
 - Reference to C# object on which you can then call any method annotated with "JSInvokable"

-But what about passing a callback method, this would be useful if you want to register to an event like window.navigator.connection.onchange.
+But what about passing a callback method ? this would be useful if you want to register to an event like window.navigator.connection.onchange.
 With Blazor as-is, you can do it but you would have to do some plumbing and you would have to do it for every different callback you want to use.
 In this article I will show you how to do it in a more reusable way.

 ## Json Reviver